-The course work in the Scholars Program does not compete with or replace existing AUM courses.
+The course work in the Scholars Program does not compete with or substitute for existing AUM courses.
 University Scholars usually take the Scholars courses of their choice over and above their normal academic loads.
 All Scholars courses accept enrollment on a first-come, first-served basis.
 Study courses, carrying the numerical designation 299S, are offered in the areas of Humanities, Science or American Culture, Business or Economics.
-The Scholars Colloquium (199S) meets monthly.
+The Scholars Colloquium (199S) meets frequently during each quarter.
 Reading Courses (399S) and Research Papers (499S) are available by arrangement.
 Despite the static numbering system, course content is different each quarter so all courses may be repeated for credit.